quasilevel/docs/src/report/Boolviz_&_PiThon_Details.md

 ---

 ## Purpose of this document
-This document contains the details of Boolviz & Pithon.
+This document contains the details of Boolviz & PiThon.

 ## PiThon

 ### Time
-   One Week without any other commitments
+One Week without any other commitments.
+The organising will be like this :-
 - Topic Announcement (Day 1)
 - Submission Time (Day 1 to Day 3)
 - Grace Day for Submittion (Day 4)